mobie/mobie-utils-python/README.md

 ### Fiji: CustomBrowser

+Set-up and usage for the MMB Fiji plugin is decribed [here](https://github.com/platybrowser/mmb-fiji#mmb-fiji).
 Any data stored in the layout described above can be loaded with the MMB by [selecting the `CustomBrowser` option](https://github.com/platybrowser/mmb-fiji#advanced-options).
 For both `Image Data Location` and `Table Data Location` either a local file path or a githost webaddress can be given.
 E.g. `https://raw.githubusercontent.com/platybrowser/pymmb/master/platy-data` for accessing the example data in this repository.